 Analysis of the current situation using US service providers

-Organizations should without delay confirm that cross-border data transfers it is responsible for comply with the GDPR and this recent CJEU’s judgement.
+Organizations should without delay confirm that cross-border data transfers it is responsible for complying with the GDPR and this recent CJEU’s judgement.

-Acting on the invalidation of EU-US Privacy Shield
+Acting on the invalidation of the EU-US Privacy Shield

 - There will likely not be any broad enforcement of the case in the coming months, just like the last time when the prequel to Privacy Shield, the EU-US Safe Harbour mechanism, was invalidated.